-The components of the net pension liability of the City at September 30, 2018 were as follows:
+The components of the net pension liability of the City at September 30, 2019 were as follows:

-Total pension liability \$ 262,840,687
+Total pension liability \$ 277,458,398

-Plan fiduciary net position 191,219,657
+Plan fiduciary net position 191,862,824

-City's net pension liability \$ 71,621,030
+City's net pension liability \$ 85,595,574

-Plan fiduciary net position as a percentage of
+Plan fiduciary net position as a percentage of the total pension liability 69.15%

-The total pension liability, required to be reported under Governmental Accounting Standards, was determined by an actuarial valuation as of September 30, 2018 using certain actuarial assumptions, the most significant of which were 7.80% for the investment rate of return, 4.25% to 7.50% for projected salary increases and 3.50% for inflation.
+The total pension liability, required to be reported under Governmental Accounting Standards, was determined by an actuarial valuation as of October 1, 2018.
+The total pension liability was rolled-forward from the valuation date to the Plan's fiscal year ending September 30, 2019 using certain actuarial assumptions, the most significant of which were 7.65%, net of pension plan investment expense, for the investment rate of return, 4.25% to 7.50% for projected salary increases and 3.50% for inflation.